 It's bad enough being in an accident at all, let alone finding out that the driver to blame is not insured.
-But there are over one million uninsured drivers on the UK's roads, costing legally insured drivers millions of pounds.

 In normal circumstances, when you get hit and the driver at fault is insured, your insurance provider will get in touch with their provider and come to an agreement about payment for repairs to your vehicle and compensation for any personal injury.